hitliaomq/dfttk_tutorial/1-Installation/Installation.md

 #2.3 Deactivate
 conda deactivate

+#3.1 Update ~/.bashrc
+source ~/.bashrc
-#3.
-It will add the environment variables in ~/.basrc, if you don't want the auto load, please delete/comment the following lines (There are some difference with yours, different usernames: mjl6505)
+#3.2 It will add the environment variables in ~/.basrc, if you don't want the auto load, please delete/comment the following lines (There are some difference with yours, different usernames: mjl6505)
 # >>> conda initialize >>>
 # !!
 Contents within this block are managed by 'conda init' !!
 __conda_setup="$('/storage/home/mjl6505/miniconda3/bin/conda' 'shell.bash' 'hook' 2> /dev/null)"